IBM/ibmi-oss-examples/camel/README.md

 - msgq_to_slack: A route that listens on the *SYSOPR message queue and posts a message to slack when the severity of the message is greater than 45.
 Can be tailored to other message queues and severity thresholds
+- db2_bash: an SQL function (assumes `COOLSTUFF` schema) that allows you to call PASE commands in bash via an SQL table function.

 These examples use the following [Apache Camel](https://camel.apache.org/) components:
 - [JT400](https://camel.apache.org/components/latest/jt400-component.html)